frsong/pycog/README.md

 * The default recurrent noise level (used for most of the tasks in our paper) is rather high.
 When training a new task start with a value of `var_rec` that is small, then increase the noise for more robust solutions.

+* The default time step is also relatively large, so always test with a smaller time step (say 0.05) and re-train with a smaller step size if the results change.

 * By default, recurrent and output biases are set to zero.
 If you encounter difficulties with training, try including the biases by setting `train_brec = True` and/or `train_bout = True`.

 * If you still have difficulties with training, try changing the value of `lambda_Omega`, the multiplier for the vanishing-gradient regularizer.